politikl/search/README.md

-# Ghost Browse - Terminal Web Browser
+# Search - Terminal Web Browser

 **A full terminal-based web browser with vim-style navigation.** Search the web and view pages without leaving your terminal.